-- 1) Intercorporate deposits taken from related parties are disclosed based on maximum of debit/credit during the reporting period. - 2) Intercorporate deposits taken from from related parties are disclosed based on total debit/credit taken during the reporting period. - 3) Information relating to remuneration paid to key managerial person mentioned above excludes provision made for gratuity, leave encashment and retention incentive which are provided for group of employees on overall basis.
+1) Intercorporate deposits taken from related parties are disclosed based on maximum of debit/credit during the reporting period.

+2) Intercorporate deposits taken from from related parties are disclosed based on total debit/credit taken during the reporting period.
+3) Information relating to remuneration paid to key managerial person mentioned above excludes provision made for gratuity, leave encashment and retention incentive which are provided for group of employees on overall basis.
 These are included on cash basis.
-The variable compensation included herein is on cash basis.
+The variable

-33 Capital management:
+34 Capital management: